-No customer accounted for 10% or more of our total consolidated revenues for the years ended December 31, 2020 and 2018 at CEQP or CMLP.
-For the year ended December 31, 2019, revenues from British Petroleum and its affiliates of approximately \$333.9 million (reflected primarily in our Marketing, Supply and Logistics segment) accounted for approximately 10% of our total consolidated revenues at CEQP and CMLP.
+No customer accounted for 10% or more of our total consolidated revenues for the years ended December 31, 2021 and 2020 at CEQP or CMLP.
+For the year ended December 31, 2019, revenues from British Petroleum and its affiliates of approximately

+\$333.9 million (reflected primarily in our storage and logistics segment) accounted for approximately 10% of our total consolidated revenues at CEQP and CMLP.